ngti/xmppmock/README.md

 The `matches` form field should contain a JSON object.

 Here, the `name` will match an XML tag name, `attrs` indicate values for the tag attributes, and `children` indicates the presence of children elements.
 Each child tag is matched by the same rules, and they can be nested.
+By default each rule will matched once and then be removed.

-By default each rule will match once and then be removed.
-To increase the number of times you want the rule to match, use the 'times' field, indicating either the number of times to match or the string 'inf', if you want it to match indefinitely.
+By default an expectation is matched only once.
+To increase the number of times you want the rule to match, use the `times` field.
+It is used to indicate how many times the stanza is expected to match.
+If the stanza should be matched until reset use the string "inf".

 ```json
 {